-HCA covers, without prior authorization (PA), one bi-level respiratory assist device (RAD), with or without a back-up rate feature, per client every five years as long as the following criteria are met:
+HCA covers, without prior authorization (PA), one bi-level respiratory assist device (RAD), with or without a back-up rate feature, per client every five years if the following criteria are met:

 - The bi-level device has a data card. - The client has a central or complex sleep apnea or hypoventilation syndrome.